 More recently, paternal peri-natal depression (PPND) is gaining recognition as a significant health problem.
 Affecting 1 in 4 new dads, PPND can trigger aggression, substance abuse, impulsiveness, chronic stress, and other symptoms that may lead to abuse or neglect of children.

-Now, through a grant to Flagstaff Medical Center’s HealthySteps Child Abuse Prevention/Paternal Peri-Natal Depression Program, new parents will have access to education and materials—such as a support group for new dads—to reduce and manage PPND.
+Now, through a First Things First HealthySteps subaward from North Country HealthCare and a grant from the Child Abuse Prevention License Plate Donation Grant Program - with partial funding providing by the Arizona Community Foundation, Flagstaff Medical Center’s Paternal Peri-Natal Depression Program provides new parents with access to education and materials—such as a support group for new dads—to reduce and manage PPND.